nathanveach/NatesLibrary/README.md

 **Add Search Bar Feature**
   Download ransack gem and create a search route and controller action
   Create Search Component with a state to hold user text input and call rails API

-**Refactor Book View Component**
-  Refactor or create new components to clean up all the conditional rendering

 **Add RSpec Gem**
   Use RSpec for more encompassing tests instead of minitest